microsoft/Project-Yellowstone-Documentation/business-central/projects/projects-powerbi-app-kpis.md

 **Formula**
 The Budget (Total Price) measure represents the budgeted price of resources to be used in a project by calculating the total price (in local currency) in the Project Planning Line table and selecting only those lines with a line type of "Budget" or "Both Budget and Billable".

 **Data Sources**
 - Job Planning Line

+### Planning Line Quantity

+**Formula**
+The Planning Line Quantity measure calculates the sum of the quantity column in the Project Planning Line table.

+**Data Sources**
+- Job Planning Line

+### Planning Line Quantity

+**Formula**
+The Planning Line Quantity measure calculates the sum of the quantity column in the Project Planning Line table.

+**Data Sources**
+- Job Planning Line

+### Planning Line Total Cost (LCY)

+**Formula**
+The Planning Line Total Cost (LCY) measure calculates the total cost of all project planning lines in the Project Planning Line table.
+It uses the SUMX function to iterate over each row in the table and multiply the quantity and unit cost (in local currency) columns for each row.
+The results of each multiplication are then summed up to produce the total cost.

+**Data Sources**
+- Job Planning Line

+### Planning Line Total Price (LCY)

+**Formula**
+The Planning Line Total Price (LCY) measure calculates the total price of all project planning lines in the Project Planning Line table.
+It uses the SUMX function to iterate over each row in the table and multiply the quantity and unit price (in local currency) columns for each row.
+The results of each multiplication are then summed up to produce the total price.

+**Data Sources**
+- Job Planning Line